webdigga/slot-picks/src/articles/frequently-asked-questions.md

 ## How do Chiropractic techniques differ?

-There are many different chiropractic techniques.
+There are many different Chiropractic techniques.
 Some chiropractors perform joint manipulation using only their hands while others use various instruments.
 Additionally, some chiropractors treat using quick but firm manipulation while others have a lighter touch.
 Chiropractic treatment is largely driven by the individual preferences of both the chiropractor

 and the patient, but adjustment choices are made for clinical reasons.